Riksi/Rikurse/_posts/2023-08-12-Thinking-Tree.md

     - Size of the performance gap between apprentice and expert - induces upper bound on apprentice performance in next iteration
     - Closeness of the performance of new apprentice to performance of expert it learns from - how closely upper bound is approached
 - Expert role: exploration and determining strong move sequences from a single position
-- Apprentice: generalisation of the policies discovered by expert across whole state space and providing rapid access to the that strong policy for bootstrapping in future searches
+- Apprentice: generalisation of the policies discovered by expert across whole state space and providing rapid access to that strong policy for bootstrapping in future searches
 - Canonical expert: tree search
 - Canonical apprentice: deep NN